The Undergraduate Biology Program

 Information related to the BIO major and minor is available from the Undergraduate Biology Office and website: http://www.stonybrook.edu/biology.
 The office processes completed forms and petitions concerning the Biology major and minor and all requests for evaluations of transferred biology courses.
 The Undergraduate Biology office also coordinates advising, BIO course administration and registration and processes graduation clearances for BIO major and minor requirements.

 Most students majoring in biology prepare for professional study in the biological or health sciences.
 Some prepare for secondary school teaching, and others for technical positions in industry, including biotechnology, government agencies, and research institutes.
-Students may not declare a double major among Biology, Biochemistry, Human Evolutionary Biology, Pharmacology, Marine Sciences and Marine Vertebrate Biology.
+Students may not declare a double major among Biology, Biochemistry, Pharmacology, Marine Sciences and Marine Vertebrate Biology.
+A double major in Biology and Human Evolutionary Biology requires a certain course combination in the Human Evolutionary Biology electives as specified in the requirements for the EBH major.